mruus/dynamic_tree_structure/README.md

 This project demonstrates the creation and manipulation of a tree-like structure using HTML, CSS, and JavaScript (jQuery).
 The tree represents a hierarchical view, and the user can search, expand, collapse, and navigate through its nodes.

+## Preview the Project

+Check out the live preview of the project on GitHub Pages: [Dynamic Tree Structure Preview](https://mruus.github.io/dynamic_tree_structure/)

 ## Getting Started

 ### Prerequisites